Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: Abstract

 \section{Abstract}

-Non-abelian anyons are fractional excitations of gapped topological models believed to describe certain topological superconductors or quantum Hall states.
-Here, we provide the first numerical evidence that these particles emerge also in gapless electronic models.
-Starting from a multi-impurity multi-channel chiral Kondo model, we introduce a novel mapping to a single-impurity model, amenable to Wilson's numerical renormalization group.
-We extract its spectral degeneracy structure and fractional entropy, and calculate the F-matrices, which encode the topological information regarding braiding of anyons, directly from impurity spin-spin correlations.
+Non-Abelian anyons are fractional excitations of gapped topological models believed to describe certain topological superconductors or quantum Hall states.
+Here, we provide the first numerical evidence that they emerge as independent entities also in gapless electronic models.
+Starting from a multi-impurity multichannel chiral Kondo model, we introduce a novel mapping to a single-impurity model, amenable to Wilson's numerical renormalization group.
+We extract its spectral degeneracy structure and fractional entropy, and calculate the $F$ matrices, which encode the topological information regarding braiding of anyons, directly from impurity spin-spin correlations.
 Impressive recent advances on realizing multichannel Kondo systems with chiral edges may thus bring anyons into reality sooner than expected.

 \global\long \k#1{\Ket{#1}} \global\long \b#1{\Bra{#1}} \global\long \bk#1{\Braket{#1}} \paragraph{Introduction.---}